Skip to Content

 What’s so special about Sembawang Hot Spring?

 Sembawang Hot Spring is actually one of two natural hot springs in Singapore, but the only one that is publicly accessible.
-The other natural hot spring is located on Pulau Tekong, an offshore island used for military training.
+The other natural hot spring is located on Pulau Tekong, an offshore island used for military training that has no public access.

-The hot spring has had a fairly colourful history since its discovery in 1909 which you can read more about on the history on Infopedia, where the water was bottled for sale and briefly turned into an actual Japanese bathhouse during World War II.
-The hot springs were nearly closed when they wanted to expand the neighbouring Sembawang Air Base, but public outcry persuaded them to leave the area alone.
+The Sembawang hot spring has a fairly colourful history ever since its discovery in 1909 – read more about on the history on Infopedia – where the water was bottled for sale and briefly turned into an actual Japanese bathhouse during World War II.
+The hot springs were nearly closed when the neighbouring Sembawang Air Base was to be expanded, but public outcry persuaded the authorities to leave the area alone.
 Have a look at some fascinating old photos of the hot springs on Remember Singapore and see how the hot springs have been developed since its early beginnings as a well and a couple of taps.

 The hot springs used to be just a literal tap in the ground.
 Photo by jnzl